 Quid Pro Quo Sexual Harassment

 Quid pro quo sexual harassment occurs when submission to sexual advances or favors is required to obtain job benefits such as a pay raise or promotion, or rejection of such conduct results in adverse job actions such as a reduction in pay, a demotion, or termination.
-This type of harassment is commonly perpetrated by a supervisor, manager or other agent of an employer with the authority to make employment decisions which impact your job.
-It is a gross abuse of power and employers are held strictly liable for such conduct under the law.
+This type of harassment is commonly perpetrated by a supervisor, manager, or other agent of an employer with the authority to make employment decisions that impact your job.
+It is a gross abuse of power, and employers are held strictly liable for such conduct under the law.

 Hostile Work Environment Sexual Harassment

-Hostile work environment sexual harassment claims arise when derogatory, stereotypical or humiliating comments and ‘jokes’ occur repeatedly in the workplace such that it creates a hostile, offensive or intimidating work environment.
+Hostile work environment sexual harassment claims arise when derogatory, stereotypical, or humiliating comments and ‘jokes’ occur repeatedly in the workplace such that it creates a hostile, offensive, or intimidating work environment.
 Whether the harassment you are enduring rises to the level that the law recognizes as constituting a legal claim depends on its severity, recurrence, and pervasiveness.
-One incident, such as a comment by a co-worker that ‘you are a tease’ or a co-worker showing a sexually explicit photo to others at work will not likely create a claim.
-An extreme act, however, such as an assault may be sufficient standing alone.
+One incident, such as a comment by a coworker that ‘you are a tease’ or a coworker showing a sexually explicit photo to others at work will not likely create a claim.
+An extreme act, however, such as a sexual assault may be sufficient standing alone.
 How many incidents you must endure, for how long, and how drastic of an impact those incidents must have on your work environment is case-specific and requires evaluation by an expert.

-Due to the sensitive nature of sexual harassment and fear of retribution victims often remain silent in their jobs far too long.
-If you are experiencing sexually demeaning comments or conduct of any kind you should seek assistance immediately.
+Due to the sensitive nature of sexual harassment and fear of retribution, victims often remain silent in their jobs for far too long.
+If you are experiencing sexually demeaning comments or conduct of any kind, you should seek assistance immediately.

-Swartz Law can assist in ensuring the sexual harassment you are enduring ceases so that you can return to a positive work environment and that your employer holds the harasser accountable.
-Email us by clicking the button below or call us at (617) 871-1500.
+Swartz Law has a Boston workplace harassment attorney who can assist in ensuring the sexual harassment you are enduring ceases so that you can return to a positive work environment and that your employer holds the harasser accountable.
+Email our business and employment law firm by clicking the button below or call us at (617) 871-1500.